jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Allara.md

 ## Relationships
 - Brother, unknown name, appear close to each other
+- Was upset when [[Varrick]] decided to join The Circle of Ruin and Thistle.
+Varrick used his dying breath to apologize to Allara while she tried to heal him.

 ## Secrets from the group
 - Saw the markings on the hands of [[Dunspero Beaumont]] marking her a member of The [[Circle of Ruin and Thistle]]